AndyDentFree/im-plausibilities/README.md

 Each will have its own nested readme document.

 * [Sending data via a URL](./imUrlData/README.md)
-* [Sending data via a URL with app](./imUrlDataApp/README.md) adds a companion app and **shared state** between the app and iMessage extension so the app changes settings affecting the UI in iMessage
+* [Sending data via a URL with app](./imUrlDataApp/README.md) extends `imUrlData` adding a companion app and **shared state** between the app and iMessage extension so the app changes settings affecting the UI in iMessage
 * [Responding within a message](./responIM/README.md)
+* [Using the camera](./imPhoto/README.md) and just sending in the message layout as normal media

 ## Other Rationales